angulardart/site-angulardart/src/_guides/web-programming.md

 Learn from the
 [Angular docs](/angular).
-You can also follow two code labs:
+You can also follow two codelabs:

 * [Avast, Ye Pirates: Write an AngularDart App](/codelabs/ng2)
 * [AngularDart Components](/codelabs/angular2_components)